Making Light Work of Wall Street

 In order to move as fast as possible, many of these firms have invested in something called “ultra-low latency direct market access.”
 You can click that link to read more about it, but effectively, it’s tech which gives traders direct access to the relevant markets at very very very high speeds, approaching (but obviously not exceeding) the speed of light.
 This odd intersection of finance and tech has led to what some have called an “arms race,” hoping to be the fastest of the fast.

 But on September 24, 2013, the Federal Reserve (better known as the Fed) announced that someone may have gone a bit too fast.
-At 2 PM on Wednesday before, the Fed made an announcement which surprised many traders, and the resulting news caused an uptick in, among other things, gold prices.
+At 2 PM on Wednesday before, the Fed made an announcement that surprised many traders, and the resulting news caused an uptick in, among other things, gold prices.
 And 2 PM meant 2 PM.
 The Fed invited financial reporters to a secure room in New York City and, per CNBC, “instructed [the] reporters not to send information about that decision to the outside world before precisely 2 p.m. as measured by the national atomic clock in Colorado.”

 Once the news hit, the high-frequency traders kicked into action — and, by design, that meant trades started hitting in the blink of an eye.
 But someone appeared to blink too quickly.
 The Washington Post explained: